Tips for Creating a Latex-Free Home

 Natural membrane (or sheepskin) condoms can work as a

 birth control alternative to latex, but they don't protect against sexually transmitted diseases.

 Other Ways to Latex-Proof Your Home

-- Before you buy clothes or home supplies online or in a store, ask the supplier if they have latex in them.
+Before you buy clothes or home goods, ask the supplier if they have latex in them.

 If you're having a party, plan in advance to make sure latex isn't there.